Stiffness Copilot: An Impedance Policy for Contact-Rich Teleoperation: Stiffness Copilot

-In addition, we parametrize the diagonal entries of $\mathbf{L}$ in log-space, so that the policy predicts unconstrained diagonal parameters.
-The exponential mapping guarantees a smooth one-to-one correspondence between the network outputs and symmetric positive definite stiffness matrices.
+We parametrize the diagonal entries of $\mathbf{L}$ in log-space, so the policy predicts unconstrained diagonal parameters.
+The exponential mapping gives a smooth one-to-one correspondence between network outputs and symmetric positive definite stiffness matrices.